XM-WANG/self_restraint/README.md

   - `scripts`: The place to save scrips. (e.g. hyper-parameters searching scripts.)
   - `temp`: The place to save intermediate result, or some testing code.

+Folder `demo` in this repo is a demonstration of the structure mentioned above.

 ## Quick Develop

 Suppose that you want to develop such directory in the `../test` folder, set parameter `-p` as `../test`.